Bhagat Singh: Appeal to the Privy Council

 In Punjab province, a defence committee drew up a plan to appeal to the Privy Council.
 Singh was initially against the appeal but later agreed to it in the hope that the appeal would popularise the HSRA in Britain.
 The appellants claimed that the ordinance which created the tribunal was invalid while the government countered that the Viceroy was completely empowered to create such a tribunal.
-The appeal was dismissed by Judge Viscount Dunedin.
+The appeal was dismissed by Viscount Dunedin.

 Reactions to the judgement

 After the rejection of the appeal to the Privy Council, Congress party president Madan Mohan Malaviya filed a mercy appeal before Irwin on 14 February 1931.
 Some prisoners sent Mahatma Gandhi an appeal to intervene.
 In his notes dated 19 March 1931, the Viceroy recorded:

 While returning Gandhiji asked me if he could talk about the case of Bhagat Singh because newspapers had come out with the news of his slated hanging on March 24th.
 It would be a very unfortunate day because on that day the new president of the Congress had to reach Karachi and there would be a lot of hot discussion.
 I explained to him that I had given a very careful thought to it but I did not find any basis to convince myself to commute the sentence.
 It appeared he found my reasoning weighty.

 The Communist Party of Great Britain expressed its reaction to the case:

 The history of this case, of which we do not come across any example in relation to the political cases, reflects the symptoms of callousness and cruelty which is the outcome of bloated desire of the imperialist government of Britain so that fear can be instilled in the hearts of the repressed people.

 A plan to rescue Singh and fellow HSRA inmates from the jail failed.
 HSRA member Durga Devi's husband, Bhagwati Charan Vohra, attempted to manufacture bombs for the purpose, but died when they exploded accidentally.